theolivenbaum/resin/README.md

 ## Flexible and extensible

-Analyzers, tokenizers and scoring schemes are customizable.
+Most parts such as analyzers, tokenizers, scoring schemes and more are customizable.

 ## Runtime environment